hpiwowar/citation11k/analysis/stats_knit_.md

 Personal incentives are important to balance these personal costs.
 Scientists report that receiving additional citations is an important motivator for publicly archiving their data <!--rinline citep(biblio["tenopir2011data-sh"])-->.

 There is evidence that studies that make their data available do indeed receive more citations than similar studies that do not <!--rinline citep(biblio[c("gleditsch2003posting", "piwowar2007sharing", "ioannidis2009repeata", "pienta2010the-end", "henneken2011linking", "sears2011data-sh", "dorch2012on-the-")]) -->.
-These findings have been referenced by new policies that encourage and require data archiving (e.g. Rausher, McPeek, Moore, Rieseberg, & Whitlock, 2010), demonstrating the appetite for evidence of personal benefit.
+These findings have been referenced by new policies that encourage and require data archiving (e.g. <!--rinline citep(biblio["rausher2010data-ar"]) -->), demonstrating the appetite for evidence of personal benefit.

 In order for journals, institutions and funders to craft good data archiving policy, it is important to have an accurate estimate of the citation differential.
 Calculating an accurate estimate differential is made difficult by the many confounding factors that influence citation rate.
 In past studies, it has seldom been possible to adequately control these statistically, much less experimentally.
 Here, we perform a large multivariate analysis of the citation differential for studies in which gene expression microarray data either was or was not made available in a public repository.

 We seek to improve on prior work in several ways.
-First, the sample size is large – over two orders of magnitude larger than the prior study of <!--rinline citep(biblio["piwowar2007sharing"])--> on gene expression microarray data, which gives us the statistical power to account for a larger number of cofactors in the analyses.
+First, the sample size is large – over two orders of magnitude larger than the first citation study of gene expression microarray data <!--rinline citep(biblio["piwowar2007sharing"])-->, which gives us the statistical power to account for a larger number of cofactors in the analyses.
 The resulting estimates thus isolate the association between data availability and citation rate with more accuracy.
 Second, this report goes beyond citation analysis to include analysis of data reuse attribution directly.
 We explore how data reuse patterns change over both the lifespan of a data repository and the lifespan of a dataset, as well as looking at the distribution of reuse across datasets in a repository.

 ## Methods